Skinz3/Snap/Readme.md

 # Hi there

-  Snap is a framework on top of SFML.NET proving a lot of utility to make a 2D game.
+  Snap is a framework on top of SFML.NET proving a lot of utility and an architectural proposal to make a 2D game.
   Written in C# .NET Core 3.1, this library is multiplateform. ![](https://www.repostatus.org/badges/latest/wip.svg)